tiagolupepic/freepass/README.md

 ####2.
 POST /hours

-This endpoint will receive `holiday` params
+This endpoint will receive `hour` params

 Available attributes